wells of love, lasagnas of protection

 Until Covid.
 Suddenly, the fast-moving train ground to a halt.
-Everyone was massively disoriented and distressed, but the change allowed some people the space to ask questions too scary to ask before, like:
+Everyone was thrown, but the change allowed some people the space to ask questions too scary to ask before, like:

 If the unexpected time apart from my normal pace and routines is a relief instead of a burden, what does that mean?

 How did I set boundaries before Covid?
-Were they sufficient then, or did I constantly feel overstretched?
+Were they sufficient, or did I constantly feel overstretched?
 Are they better or worse now?
 How can I set healthier ones, now and later?

 What are my outlets for creativity, validation, and a sense of purpose aside from my work?